AppraiseQA/appraise/examples/fixture-types.md

 The object result is useful when you can convert the input into a stand-alone page or file, so you do not have to save anything to the disk from the fixture.

+The object needs to provide one of the following:

+* `content` and `contentType`, strings containing the actual result and the mime type
+* or `url`, a string pointing to external content
+* optionally with `beforeScreenshot` and `beforeScreenshotArgs` to [execute code](before-screnshot.md) before taking the screenshot.

-Note that this approach only works for a small number of supported content types, listed in [supported-extensions.js](../src/config/supported-extensions.js).
+Note that supplying content/content type only works for a small number of supported content types, listed in [supported-extensions.js](../src/config/supported-extensions.js).
 Appraise needs to know the right extension for a MIME type, so if the content type you want to use is not yet supported, submit a patch to that file, or use the local file fixture result, and save the page under the correct extension yourself.

 Here is an example executed using [fixtures/object.js](fixtures/object.js):